thegetty/quire-docs/content/api-docs/shortcodes.md

 Sample: `{{< q-contributors range="page" type="bio" >}}`

-Basic Usage: Can be used to create a page of contributor biographies, a section of bios for a single page, a simple list of contributors, or a byline for a particular page.
+Basic Usage: Can be used to create a page of contributor biographies, a section of bios for a single page, a simple list of contributors, a byline for a particular page, or other similar outputs.

 Required Named Parameters: "range" and "type"